 Students should have completed a primary school programme including 6th class or equivalent.

 The applicant’s original birth certificate and two passport photos may be required at a later date, to complete the registration process.

-Dublin South City places will be offered to applicants in the following priority order:
+Dublin South City ETSS reserves the right to limit the number of incoming first years if it is deemed necessary.
+While every effort will be made to cater for all eligible applicants, the school is dependent on the resources provided to it by the Department of Education and Skills.

-Priority 1 places will be offered on a first-come-first-served when there is a lesser amount of applications than places.
-If the number of applications is greater than the places available then all of the Priority 1 places will be allocated based on a random selection.
-The children who do not receive offers based on this selection will be placed on a waiting list based on the hierarchy established by the random selection.
+If the number of students applying exceeds the number of places available places will be offered to applicants in the following priority order:

 Priority 1